-A short time after the First Interstellar War with a mysterious and superior race called the Tichi, a human colony seed ship bound for Tau Ceti has a mystery aboard: why would one of the Caretakers assigned to watch over the developing fetuses suddenly murder several dozen of his charges?
+A short time after the First Interstellar War with a mysterious and superior race called colloquially the Starfish, a human colony seed ship bound for Tau Ceti has a mystery aboard: why would one of the Caretakers assigned to watch over the developing fetuses suddenly murder several of his charges?
 Our main character must investigate the crime, and in so doing, discovers the terrible secret of the mission.

 Status: First Drafting